 Many people appreciate having a safe place to rest while shopping, attending events, or walking longer distances.

-Compare the Main Types of Walkers
+Understanding the Different Types of Walkers

 Standard Walker (No Wheels)